 After years of removing wisdom teeth, you can be confident that Henzel Smith Family Dentistry will pay close attention to your jaw and dental movement.
 We like to maintain active conversations with our patients regarding the steps that can be taken to ensure their smiles look great, perform optimally, and remain healthy.

 Though a dentist or prosthodontist can attach a replacement tooth, an oral surgeon may first need to place the artificial root of the dental implant.

 We pride ourselves on making our patients as comfortable and pain free as possible.
 In fact, many patients experience either no or very little pain during and after the procedure.

-If you are considering having dental implants placed, our friendly dental professionals at Drs.
-Henzel & Smith are here to review the process and options with you.
+If you are considering having dental implants placed, our friendly dental professionals at Henzel Smith Family Dentistry are here to review the process and options with you.

 When other treatments do not produce the desired results, orthognathic surgery may be required.
 This type of surgery involves correcting problems with the jaw and face.
 Some issues that may be treated with orthognathic surgery include sleep apnea, TMJ disorder, and orthodontic problems.

-Drs.
-Henzel & Smith works closely with orthodontists and other dental professionals in Canton, Massillon, North Canton, Greentown, Green, Middlebranch, and surrounding areas to deliver you the best orthognathic services possible.
+Henzel Smith Family Dentistry works closely with orthodontists and other dental professionals in Canton, Massillon, North Canton, Greentown, and surrounding areas to deliver you the best orthognathic services possible.

 After an accident, facial reconstruction may be needed to restore form and function.
 An oral surgeon may also perform facial reconstruction after the removal of certain tissues or teeth.

 Depending on the situation, this type of procedure, and others, may be covered by your insurance carrier.
-Drs.
-Henzel & Smith accepts Delta, Superior, and Cigna and is glad to review possible payment options.
+Henzel Smith Family Dentistry accepts Delta and Cigna and is glad to review possible payment options.